SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Results

 The analyses conducted for the CHB-MIT dataset followed the binary semi-supervised classification approach used for the Bonn dataset.
 Specifically, the training dataset included only non-seizure data, and to evaluate the seizure class detection, only windows that occurred during the ictal periods, as denoted by the dataset's authors, were included in the test.
 Thus, preictal and postictal periods were excluded from the analyses.

-Based on the findings from the experiments with the Bonn dataset, the analyses on the CHB-MIT dataset will be presented in terms of F1 score, precision, and recall performances of both the SincVAE and VAE models for each subject in the CHB-MIT dataset.
-The decision threshold was chosen to be unique and equal to the 95th percentile of the validation set's MSE for all subjects Results are shown in Table \ref{table:chbmit_results_binary}.
+Based on the findings from the experiments with the Bonn dataset, the analyses on the CHB-MIT dataset will be presented in terms of F1, Precision, Recall and ROC-AUC performances of both the SincVAE and VAE models for each subject in the CHB-MIT dataset.
+The decision threshold was chosen to be unique and equal to the 95th percentile of the validation set's MSE for each subject.
+Results are shown in Table \ref{table:chbmit_results_binary}.

 Observing the F1 scores, SincVAE performs comparably or slightly better than VAE for the majority of the subjects in the CHB-MIT dataset.
-Specifically, for subjects 1, 2, 3, 4, 5, 6, 7, 10, 11, 12, 14, 15, 16, 17, 20, 21, and 22, SincVAE either matches or exceeds the performance of VAE.
-Notably, there are cases where VAE has an higher F1 score than SincVAE, specifically for subjects 8, 9, 13, 18, 19, 23, and 24.
+Specifically, for subjects 1, 2, 3, 4, 5, 6, 7, 10, 11, 12, 15, 16, 17, 20, 21, and 22, SincVAE either matches or exceeds the performance of VAE.
+Notably, there are cases where VAE has a higher F1 score than SincVAE, specifically for subjects 8, 9, 13, 18, 19, 23, and 24.
 These variations suggest that VAE might be better suited for certain cases.
+It is also important to note that, according to the ROC-AUC results, SincVAE outperforms VAE in 18 out of 24 cases, further validating its effectiveness over VAE.

-It's noteworthy that the F1 scores for some subjects, such as 6 and 13, are low, which may be influenced by factors such as the inherent quality of the EEG recordings, the need of specific data preprocessing or the need of more sophisticated model architectures.
+It is worth noting that the F1 scores for some subjects, such as 6 and 13, are low, which may be influenced by factors such as the inherent quality of the EEG recordings, the need for specific data preprocessing or the need for more sophisticated model architectures.
 However, the main aim of this study is to explore the effectiveness of integrating a SincNet layer within a VAE framework, rather than establishing new state-of-the-art results on the CHB-MIT dataset.
 Thus, discussions on specific architectural enhancements to improve EEG data quality are outside the scope of this work, which focuses instead on assessing the added value of the SincNet layer within the VAE architecture.